 KOALA HABITAT ATLAS

-The Koala Habitat Atlas is a generic term referring to an evolving project which aims to map, identify and quantify koala habitat throughout the koala's geographic range.
+- The Koala Habitat Atlas (KHA) is a generic term referring to an evolving project which aims to map, identify and quantify koala habitat throughout the koala's geographic range.
 The project seeks to identify which trees are preferentially used by koalas and to identify and rank koala habitat on a shire by shire basis.

 - Resources are provided to education institutions, groups and individuals.
 Public awareness generated by ongoing AKF promotion/media releases teaches the general public about koala conservation.